Phantomcrew-de/Timelines-to-Encoding-Queue-for-Davinci-Resolve/README.md

 # Timelines to Encoding Queue for Davinci Resolve
-Add all timelines of your project file to the encoding queue.
+This script automaticly adds your timelines of your projects to the encoding queue.
-Custom seach in timelinenames to choose which timelines to be encode.
+Seach in timelinenames for choosing which timelines you want to encode.

 The main script (search_in_timelines_and_encode.py) runs only in the davinci resolve studio version.
 ## Installation